scuzzydude/asimov/asimov.md

     c.
 If legally feasible, the Scoot may retain right of possession of that property.

         i.
-Possession alone should be adequate, as it usually implies ownership where no clear legal title can be established.[^8]
+Possession alone should be adequate, as it usually implies ownership where no clear legal title can be established.

         ii.
 Formal custodianship and tax-liability should be established where legally feasible.

     d.
 The Scoot shall be responsible for all taxes and legal encumberments of any property bought.

     e.
-A Scoot may never sell property.
+A Scoot may never sell property of wealth.

+    f.
+Scoot may never use gifted POW as collateral.

-4. A Scoot may act as a conduit of income for the subject of the Scoot
+5. A Scoot may act as a conduit of income for the subject of the Scoot

     a.
 Conduit income must be recorded on the scoot-chain.

-5. A Scoot may earn income.
+6. A Scoot may earn income.

     a.
 A Scoot is responsible for any taxes or encumberments on that income.